Entropy Production for Discrete-Time Markov Processes: Entropy Production

 \subsubsection{Total Entropy Production}

-In backward entropy production \eqref{bep_sin} and time-reversed entropy production \eqref{trep_sin} as described in section \ref{sec:single_system}, the entropy production of the entire composite system can be defined by setting $\mathbf{S}_{t}=\brc{\mathbf{X}_{t},\mathbf{Y}_{t}}$.
-This is called the total entropy production, which has two definitions based on backward total entropy production and time-reversed total entropy production.
-In the same way as for a single system, it is possible to show that the entropy production is non-negative in both cases. \begin{dfn}[Backward total entropy production]
+In entropy production \eqref{bep_sin} and dissipation function \eqref{trep_sin} as described in section \ref{sec:single_system}, the entropy production of the entire composite system can be defined by setting $\mathbf{S}_{t}=\brc{\mathbf{X}_{t},\mathbf{Y}_{t}}$.
+This is called the total entropy production, which has two definitions based on total entropy production and total dissipation function.
+In the same way as for a single system, it is possible to show that the entropy production is non-negative in both cases. \begin{dfn}[Total Entropy Production]

 where is $Q_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }$ is defined as follows.